variousauthors/the-valley/NEXTSTEPS.md

      and BCD so often
 - [] refactor: encapsulate _PAD as it has leaked all over
 - [] use a heart for HP and monster face for monster HP
+- [] refactor! currently "handleMove" does to much.
+It should really just determine if the move can happen or not and then return control the main, where the game state can determine whether to move the player, or check for encounters, and to draw etc...

 - [] when the player is idol, show the HP and XP in a top-side window
      - each game state should have its own window I guess